-- During every year a new bunch of money is printed for the purpose of replacing the bills which are taken out of the circulation because they have been lost or destroyed.
-But using this reason generally more currency is printed than the actual requirement of the money, thus causing the fiat currencies to lose its value over the period of time.
+- Every year a new bunch of money is printed for the purpose of replacing the bills which are taken out of circulation because they have been lost or destroyed.
+But using this reason generally more currency is printed than the actual requirement of the money, thus causing the fiat currencies to lose their value over the period of time.

-- Fiat currency serves as good currency in case it can handle roles that are required in the economy of the nation for its monetary unit like storing value, enabling the exchanges and providing the numerical account.
+- Fiat currency serves as a good currency in case it can handle roles that are required in the economy of the nation for its monetary unit like storing value, enabling the exchanges, and providing the numerical account.

-- Most of the modern paper currencies are the fiat currencies including the U.S. dollar.
+- Most of the modern paper currencies are fiat currencies including the U.S. dollar.

 - The material using which the fiat money is made out of does not determine its value which means that the metals which are used to mint the coins and paper used for the bills do not have the value of them.
 Value of the fiat money is known from the relationship between the demand and supply in the market and from the stability of issuing government, rather than from the value of a commodity by which it is backed.